Rising-Stars-by-Sunshine/Natalie-Final-Project-Stats201/README.md

 Natalie is a sophomore at Duke Kunshan University.
 She is studying Computation & Design, with a track in Social Policy, and concentration in Urban Design.
 She hopes to work in urban analytics & tech, and use machine learning to help solve urban issues.

-- Final reflections

-[how to apply a various machine learning methods to solve social science issues?]
+Natalie saw the variety of methods used to solve similar social  problems and the scope to which machine learning can be applied to with this project.
+She learned about how to use time series data to predict the future, the variables needed, and how to effectively communiate ideas with visualizations.

 ## References